-Living record · v1.3 · built from the live Mac Studio filesystem on 2026-06-19.
-Every number measured, not reported. · Client-facing proof & pitch →
+Living record · v1.4 · built 2026-06-19 from the live Studio filesystem + the agents register (Airtable).
+Local and non-local-but-available lanes, the real agent→model map, and skills→models.
+Measured, not reported. · Client proof & pitch →

 Articulate's on-prem inference layer: open models running on the Mac Studio at $0 per token, for work that can't leave the box (PDPL / client-sensitive) and for bulk mechanical volume where cloud per-token adds up.
 This page tracks what's installed, how fast it really is, who routes to it, and what's next.